ZACK WALLACE, CIRCUIT CLERK

 - First Offender Hardship-DUI (Filed only in Circuit Court): $211.00

 - Examination of judgment debtors arising from judgment of another county, Writs of Garnishments and Executions: Filing fee is $36.00

 - Enrollments-Abstract of judgment - Filing Fee: $6.00; Issuance - $1.00

 - Cases appealed from other courts or commissions/Transfer Fee: $88.00

 - Appeals from Justice Court to County Court: 30 days to Appeal with Appeal Cost- $143.00; Appeal Bond-200% of Judgment or $100.00

 - Marriage License: $22.00 CASH ONLY

-- Bride and Groom must come to the Circuit Clerk's office together to apply
+- Both applicants must come to the Circuit Clerk's office together to apply

 - Proof of age must be provided in the form of Driver's License, Birth Certificate or other legal document which contains name and date of birth.